Frank A. Wood Home About Books Contact

 I'd killed people.
 Lots of them.
 Easy not to give it a second thought when you're young, full of piss and vinegar, thinking you're bullet proof.
 Time marches on.
 An old sailor replaces the young.
 The old sailor remembers.

 I remembered.
 The damnable sky-lark attitude I had about doing it.
 It began to ravage me.
 In 2019 I reached out to the VA.
 Diagnosis?
 30% PTSD service-connected.
 In 2021-2 my symptoms exploded.
 I was being eaten up from the inside.
 I was so stinking guilty I spiraled into a PTSD-induced depression.
-Without my wife Kim's and the VA's support this book may never been written.
+Without Jesus, my wife Kim's and the VA's support I suspect I wouldn't be here.
 I was damn scared.
 I knew I couldn't continue this trajectory.
 I reached out to the VA again.
 Diagnosis?
 70% PTSD service-connected.
 I completed PTSD/Depression therapy, insomnia therapy, and cognitive process therapy/testing in addition to starting PTSD meds.
 Yet, I took another psychological dive into the abyss.
 Diagnosis?
 100% PTSD service-connected.

 You don't get over PTSD

-Without my knowledge, the idea of writing a historical novel started in 2000 as I launched a Mullinnix website .
-It's taken a 24-year journey to document what we experienced in 1972.
-It's not written by a retired Admiral.
+I'n not a retired Admiral.
 Just a regular E-3 who happened to have the unenviable job of pulling the trigger.

-I'm currently working on a second historical novel.
-A prequel.
-Same ship, ten years earlier, set during the 1962 Cuban Missile Crisis and Quarantine.
+I'm currently working on a fourth historical novel.
+Same ship, early 1960s, set in the North Atlantic.

-I live in Northwest Arkansas with my wife Kim, without who's help and support I wouldn't be here.
+I live in Northwest Arkansas with my wife Kim and Ely.

-I'm an engineering graduate of the University of Nebraska (GBR!) and received my MBA degree from Oklahoma City University.
-I am a member of Author's Guild.
-I worked in the oilfields for nineteen years.
+I'm an engineering graduate of the University of Nebraska and received my MBA from Oklahoma City University.
+I am a member of Author's Guild and Military Writers Society of America.
+I worked in the oilfields for 19 years.
 Made a hard left turn at age fifty and spent the next 17 years as an information technology consultant and executive transformation advisor.
-My hair turned color and I was laid off for what was atop my head not inside.
 Since early 2023 I've been writing fulltime.

 Second, I firmly believe we cannot revisit history enough.
 It defines us.
 It defines mankind.
 We simply shouldn't forget.
 Deep down, in truth, we don't want to forget.
 I wonder at times, is history like the falling tree in the forest?
 If nobody remembers, did it still happen?